Standards and Recommendations ©

 3. Programming – Collegiate recovery programs provide programming (academic, social, spiritual, etc.) that considers and invites students from all identities across all spectrums of race, ethnicity, gender, gender identity, sexual orientation, ability status, justice-involvement, veteran status, religious status, undocumented, etc.

-4. Relationships – Collegiate recovery programs develop relationships and collaborations with other identity support centers on and off campus to pave paths for students as well as infuse CRP with additional support systems.
+4. Relationships – Collegiate recovery programs develop relationships and collaborations with other identity support centers on and off campus to pave paths for students as well as infuse the CRP with additional support systems.

 X